The-Z-Labs/cli4bofs/README.md

 ## Description

 A swiss army knife tool for running and mainataining collection of BOFs files.
 Allows for running any BOF from a filesystem and for conveniently passing arguments to it.
-Defines simple `yaml` schema for essential information about BOF files, like: description, URL(s) of the source code, supported arguments, usage examples, etc. Handy also for testing, prototyping and developing your own BOFs.
+Defines simple YAML schema for essential information about BOF files, like: description, URL(s) of the source code, supported arguments, usage examples, etc. Handy also for testing, prototyping and developing your own BOFs.

 ## Program usage